-Products with a water activity higher than 0.70 a_w but less than 0.86 a_w is considered shelf stable but will still support the growth of mold and yeast.
+Products with a water activity higher than 0.70 a but less than 0.86 a is considered shelf stable but will still support the growth of mold and yeast.
 Products in this range are not considered unsafe because the growth of molds and veasts does not cause foodborne illness.
 However, the growth of nonpathogenic organisms does typically render the product undesirable to a consumer and is considered to have ended the shelf life of the product.
 The shelf life then is determined by the time needed for microbial growth to progress to a level deemed unacceptable.
-The kinetics of this growth is determined increased rate of rancidity.
+The kinetics of this growth is determined by the interaction of multiple growth factors including water activity as well as temperature, pH, oxygen availability, nutrient availability, and preservative concentration (4).
+The rate of microbial growth can be predicted through empirical models that account for the effect of each of these factors and used to predict the shelf life at a given set of conditions (5).